CER-REC/conditions/src/components/SearchBar/SuggestedKeywordsPopout/KeywordList/README.md

-# SuggestionWindowKeywords
+# KeywordList
+KeywordList will be a private component of SuggestedKeywordsPopout.
-SuggestionWindowKeywords will summarize render the suggested keywords
+It will summarize render the suggested keywords

 ##  Requirements